Can Backyard Chickens Eat Minnows?

 Chickens can also be poisoned by eating moldy or spoiled food, so it is important to always keep their food fresh and clean.
 If you suspect your chicken has eaten something toxic, it is important to seek veterinary care immediately.

-See also Do Backyard Chickens Attract Predators?
+See also Can Backyard Chickens Eat Bacon?

 What scraps not to feed chickens?